nubomedia/nubomedia-paas/README.md

 ### Start the Nubomedia PaaS Manager Manually

-The Nubomedia PaaS Manager can be started by executing the following command (in the directory nubomedia-paas)
+The Nubomedia PaaS Manager can to started by executing the following command (in the directory nubomedia-paas)

 ```bash
 ./nubomedia-paas.sh start